 BFB will do this through information gathering, assessment of the key pressures faced by salmonids and delivery of actions to reduce these pressures.
-The main focus is on improving degraded habitat and fish passage, whilst protecting the genetic integrity of fish in the catchment so they can adapt to the rapidly changing environment.
+We aim to protect adults and juveniles when in freshwater, improve degraded habitat to ensure maximum juvenile production, ensure fish passage, and protect the genetic integrity of fish so they can adapt to the rapidly changing environment.

 Broad action themes are covered under '5.
 THE PRESSURES' and specific planned work to tackle the pressures are tabled under '9.
 WORK PLAN'.
-This plan will be reviewed annually, with a full review due by the end of 2025.
+This plan will be reviewed periodically.